raspberrypilearning/sense-hat-pong/worksheet.md

 The first problem you should have noticed is that the ball tried to move off the LED matrix and you received the same error code as last time.
 This is fairly easy to fix.

-1. To bounce the ball, you need to change it's speed when it gets to the edge of the LED matrix.
+1. To bounce the ball, you need to change its speed when it gets to the edge of the LED matrix.
 If the speed is `-1` in the `y` direction, for instance, and the ball is at the top edge of the screen, the speed needs to become `+1`

 1. If we were to write pseudocode for the algorithm, it would look something like: